-This temporary shutdown of the Orpheum is not the first time our historic venue has experienced trying times.
+This prolonged, but temporary shutdown of the Orpheum is not the first time our historic venue has experienced trying times.
 Since its opening in 1922, its walls have stood through many tumultuous periods in our shared history.
 From economic depressions and world wars, to presidential assassinations and terrorist attacks, cultural landmarks like our Orpheum Theatre have shown that no matter how hard the wind blows, we will weather the storm.

 Many have passed through our doors in downtown Wichita over the past 98 years, and will do so again when we re-open.
 And that time will come.
 We will get through this crisis and will be stronger for it.
 This video message from our partner, League of Historic American Theatres, says it all.